Arbovirus Field Surveillance Techniques

 These cartons are made from pint, plastic containers with lids especially prepared for proper airflow.
 A corked hole is located on the side of the container.
 A mosquito submission form must accompany each container.
 Attach it to the container with a rubber band.

-- An overall perspective of the area to be surveyed is possible by consulting location (county, city, area) maps, discussing mosquito problems and cases of encephalitis with local officials (sanitarians, mosquito control personnel, Zoonosis Control investigators), and reviewing any records pertaining to mosquito activities in that area.
+- An overall perspective of the area to be surveyed is possible by consulting location (county, city, area) maps, discussing mosquito problems and cases of encephalitis with local officials (sanitarians, mosquito control personnel, Zoonosis Control investigators), and reviewing any records about mosquito activities in that area.
 Areas where mosquitoes are most likely to pose problems are circled on the map and/or recorded on a referral list (preferably in convenient order of investigation).

 - A map and/or referral list is carried with field investigators when they begin fieldwork.
 Materials for live adult mosquito collections are collection traps, insulated mosquito shipping boxes, mosquito collection cartons with attached mosquito report forms, aspirators, flashlights, and frozen containers that are kept in the shipping boxes.
 Adults should never be placed in alcohol or other fluid as this will alter important taxonomic characteristics and will not be processed.